DamianZaremba/damianzaremba.co.uk/content/_drafts/singles/decoding-ipfix-options-using-go.markdown

 * Options template
 * Data set

-We are interested in the options template and data set.
+We are interested in the options template and data set (where we have a matching template ID, more on this later).

 Decoding the header
 -------------------